DerekSelander/dsdump/docs/index.md

  }
 ```

-This part gets interesting for reverse engineering: Swift *does not include overriden Objective-C methods in it's metadata*.
+This part gets interesting for reverse engineering: Swift *does not include overridden Objective-C methods in it's metadata*.

 Let me say that again: The following Swift bridged code **does not get picked up by the Swift metadata**: